lolouk44/xiaomi_mi_scale/README.md

       # MQTT_TIMEOUT: 30      # Defaults to 60

       # Auto-gender selection/config -- This is used to create the calculations such as BMI, Water/Bone Mass etc...
-      # Multi user possible as long as weitghs do not overlap!
+      # Up to 3 users possible as long as weights do not overlap!

       USER1_GT: 70            # If the weight is greater than this number, we'll assume that we're weighing User #1
       USER1_SEX: male